Veterinary nurses work in a highly skilled role carrying out a range of clinical tasks aimed at improving animal health and welfare

 - educate pet owners on animal health, including vaccinations, worming, flea prevention and appropriate nutrition

-- support student veterinary nurses undertaking placements, if working in a training practice
+- support student veterinary nurses undertaking placements

 Salary